Intercepting Exfiltration with Threat Insight (2814)

 Task 4: Observing and Verifying that Exfiltration attempts are Blocked

-The script output should indicate that exfiltrated data has been received for the first 30 to 50 requests, but should stop getting responses after that.
+The Threat Insight Engine might take some time to detect the exfiltration process as it happens.
+The script output might indicate that exfiltrated data has been received for the first 30 to 50 requests but should stop getting responses after that.

 Solutions